OZahnitko/chat-pp/README.md

 ### TODO

 - [ ] Figure out how to pass params to Node scripts from the terminal.
-  - Figured out a couple of things with this one.
+  - Figured out a couple of things with this one. `testMeMore.js` has a very basic piping implementation.

 ## Lambda Functions